JasonBoy/koa-web-kit/README.md

 }
 ```

-#### Environment Variables
+#### Environment Variables and Configuration

-All the variables in `app-config.js` can be set with Environment Variables(except for `API_ENDPOINTS` for now, since it has nested json structure), which have higher priority than `app-config.js`.
+All the variables in `app-config.js` can be set with Environment Variables, which have higher priority than `app-config.js`.
 e.g:
 `> NODE_ENV=production npm start`
 or